DataDog/hiring-engineers/answers.md

 ![DatadogStatusInfo1](/Screens/DatadogStatusInfo1.png)
 ![DatadogStatusInfo2](/Screens/DatadogStatusInfo2.png)

-Once, Datadog Agent is running and delivering metrics.
+Datadog Agent is running and delivering metrics.
 The next chapter will describe how to create a custom check and how to make it communicate with the Datadog Host.

 ## Collecting Metrics:

-* Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.
+* Add tags in the Agent config file and show us a screenshot of your host and its tags on the [Host Map page](https://app.datadoghq.com/infrastructure/map) in Datadog.

 The Agent config file is located in ```/etc/dd-agent/datadog.conf``` The following line needs to be add at the end of ```datadog.conf``` file.